cascade-gmbh/cascade-public-monorepo/README.md

   [doxygen](https://github.com/doxygen/doxygen),
   [coco/r](https://github.com/mingodad/CocoR-CPP)

-¹) *cloned into the working directory of the executing ci/cd-runners*
+¹) *cloned into the working directory of the devcontainer/executing ci/cd-runners*
-²) *installed into the executing ci/cd-runners*
+²) *installed into the devcontainer/executing ci/cd-runners*
+³) *used by the devcontainer/executing ci/cd-runners*

 ---